stimpy77/Qaud/README.md

         }

-Note: Most of the members declared on `IDataStore<T>` should be implemented explicitly, to conveniently hide from consumer code.
+Note: Most of these non-CRUD support members explicitly declared on `IDataStore<T>` should be implemented explicitly, to conveniently hide from consumer code (i.e. from intellisense).

 ---